Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Methodology

 \subsection{Multi-Degradation Decoder}

-SMDR-IS designs the multi-degradation decoder to complement the multi-degradation encoders, which introduces a unique approach distinct from traditional UNet architectures.
-Low-degradation information encapsulates the degraded aspects of the input image, which are typically caused by various factors such as noise, blurriness, or compression artifacts.
-Incorporating this information into the decoder allows the network to better understand and address these specific degradation patterns.
+Unlike the traditional UNet, the multi-degradation decoder in SMDR-IS is uniquely designed to complement its encoder counterpart.
+Low-degradation information captures the inherent scale-related characteristics of input images.
+By integrating this information, the decoder can gain a deeper insight into these degradation patterns and multiple scenes.

-By fusing low-degradation information alongside the residual information provided by the encoder, the multi-degradation decoder gains a more comprehensive understanding of the image's degradation characteristics.
-Multi-degradation encoder enables the network to generate restoration results that are more accurate and contextually meaningful.
-Essentially, the low-degradation information serves as an additional cue that guides the decoder in enhancing the restoration process.
-As a result, the generated images not only retain fine details but also effectively restore various forms of degradation.
-Certainly, it's also noteworthy that within the $FR_{iD}$ framework, the ASISF is utilized to perform intrinsic-supervised feature selection on the output features when providing information to the original degradation encoder.
-ASISF assists ensure relevant feature information is propagated throughout the image processing pipeline.
+The fusion of low-degradation and residual information from the encoder equips the decoder with a holistic grasp of the complicated image degradation.
+This comprehensive understanding empowers the network to produce restoration results that are both precise and context-rich.
+Essentially, the low-degradation information acts as the supplementary branch, enhancing the decoder's restoration capabilities.
+Consequently, the output images not only exhibit crisp details but also accurately recover information from multiple scenes.
+It is worth mentioning that within the $FR_{iD}$, the ASISF performs intrinsic-supervised feature selection on the output features when feeding data to the original degradation encoder.
+This ensures that only the most relevant feature is propagated through the image processing pipeline.
+In essence, the multi-degradation decoder of SMDR-IS uses low-degradation cues to ingeniously supplement inherent scale-related characteristics, thereby notably improving the fidelity of the restored images.

-In summary, the network's capacity to address and rectify diverse degradation factors is enhanced by leveraging low-degradation information in the decoder of SMDR-IS, which ultimately leads to an overall improvement in the quality of the restored images.